 Anne Pinkerton is an essayist, memoirist, and poet.
-Her work often circles around grief, loss, and illness, as well as coping with these painful realities in our lives.
+Her work often circles around grief and loss, as well as coping with these painful realities in our lives.

-Her first book, Were You Close?, about navigating the death of her older brother David, will be published by Vine Leaves Press in April of 2023.
+Her memoir, Were You Close?
+A sister’s quest to know the brother she lost, will be published by Vine Leaves Press in April of 2023.

-She holds an MFA in creative nonfiction from Bay Path University and studied poetry as an undergrad at Hampshire College.
-Anne grew up in Texas and now lives in Western Massachusetts.
+Anne holds an MFA in creative nonfiction from Bay Path University and studied poetry as an undergrad at Hampshire College.
+She grew up in Texas and now lives in Western Massachusetts.